Government Extends Protection for Commercial Tenants During Covid-19

 For landlords and tenants in England and Wales, the Act immediately prevented a landlord from terminating certain tenancies by forfeiture for non payment of rent until the 30th June 2020.
 This date was extended to 30th September 2020 and then to the end of March 2021 and now to 30th June 2021.

-The Government has recently announced that a moratorium on a forfeiture of business tenancies will be further extended from 31st December 2020 to the end of March 2021.
+The Government has recently announced that a moratorium on a forfeiture of business tenancies will be further extended to the 30th June 2021.

 It should be noted that powers remain available in the Act for further extensions of this date.